Duncan Hunter’s wife to plead guilty in corruption case

 The San Diego Union-Tribune reported that Hunter, 44, agreed to enter a guilty plea and is scheduled to appear in federal court on Thursday.

 The announcement was posted on a U.S. District Court docket late Wednesday morning.

-“Notice of hearing as to defendant Margaret E. Hunter,” the docket entry states.
+“Notice of hearing as to defendant Margaret E. Hunter,” the docket entry stated.
 “Change of Plea hearing set for 6/13/2019.”

 US REP. HUNTER BLAMES 'DEMOCRAT PROSECUTORS' FOR HIS INDICTMENT ON CORRUPTION CHARGES